 All applications will be reviewed by the Residency Training Committee and suitable candidates will be invited for interview.

-The interview day will consist of an informal lunch meeting with faculty and residents, followed by a formal semi-structured interview where the candidate will rotate through a series of pairs of interviewers.
+The interview day will consist of an informal meeting with faculty and residents, followed by a formal semi-structured interview where the candidate will rotate through a series of pairs of interviewers.
 The interview panel will then discuss each candidate’s performance and suitability for the program before submitting a rank order list to CaRMS in the usual manner.

 We can take a maximum of 3 residents into the program per academic year.

 Rockyview General Hospital